grapher-android-app/GRAPHER/README.md

 Welcome to GRAPHER, the graph drawing Android app!

+This is an Android app for graph drawing and editing, and comes with several built-in algorithms.

+The project is released as GPLv3

 # Origin
 The Android app for graph drawing and editing known as Grapher was designed and developed by Algoritmegruppen at UiB in the period of 2012-2015.
 After some time without maintenance the app